Malikzada97/weatherapp/README.md

 - The `.env` file is automatically added to `.gitignore` to prevent API keys from being committed
 - Never commit your actual API keys to version control
 - For production deployments, use proper environment variable management
+- On Netlify, API calls are handled by serverless functions to keep keys secure

 ## Available Scripts